mxagar/multimodal_ml_service/README.md

     print(f"{pipeline_name}: {result}")
 ```

-### Other Usage Examples
+In some other modules such as [`blur.py`](./src/domain/image/blur.py) or [`tracker.py`](./src/adapters/tracker.py) there are some `run_example()` functions which showcase some additional functionalities.

 ## Package Structure

-Domain Driven Design Structure:
+The package is structured in the following folders, following the DDD paradigm:

-- **Adapters**: Provide interfaces to interact with external systems, making the core logic independent of external APIs.
+- **Adapters**: They provide interfaces to interact with external systems, making the core logic independent of external APIs.
+Here's where the logger and the tracker are located, as well as the abstractions/connections to databases (unimplemented) or the like.
-- **Domain**: Core logic specific to the problem domain.
+- **Domain**: Core logic specific to the domain problems; currently only image blur detection is implemented as example.
 Each subdomain (image, 3D models, etc.) is isolated.
-There is a common `shared` subdomain which builds all the components necessary for ETL, training, evaluation, and inference.
+There is a common `shared` subdomain which builds all the **Machine Learning** components necessary for ETL, training, evaluation, and inference.
+These are explained in more detail in [Machine Learning Domain Components](#machine-learning-domain-components).
-- **Service**: Handles orchestration and coordination of tasks, such as running ML models or rule-based assessments.
+- **Service**: It handles orchestration and coordination of tasks, such as running the training or inference pipelines of the desired domain cases.
-- **Entry-points**: Handles requests from the external environment (Flask API, command line, etc.) to trigger services.
+- **Entry-points**: It handles requests from the external environment (Flask API, command line, etc.) which trigger services.
 - Config: Centralized management for different environment settings.
 - Tests: Structured testing to ensure each component works independently and as part of the integrated system.
 - Scripts: Entry scripts to perform manual operations and setup tasks.